This post may contain affiliate links. Read our disclosure here.

 Current rates for CD’s are (most of these are with online banks):

 Now we enter the happy medium.
-Money Market accounts make you think they are something special for people that have lots of money and want to play the stock market… they aren’t though.
+Money Market accounts (know mostly called High Yield Savings Accounts) make you think they are something special for people that have lots of money and want to play the stock market… they aren’t though.
 They are really savings accounts so don’t run away from them.
 You can withdraw funds at any time with no fees.
 The only thing to watch for is if the account has a minimum balance.
 The best rates for Money Markets are definitely online.

 We have two of these accounts and use one as an emergency fund and the other as the escrow account for yearly bills (property taxes, insurance etc.).
 Personally, I love that the rates are equal to a 1 year CD without the time commitment.
-Everbank currently has the top rate if you open an account with $1,000.
-For accounts with no minimum, Capital One 360 is offering .75% and a $25 bonus when you open.
+Lending Club currently has the top rate at 4% with a $100 minimum balance or go with Capital One 360 is offering 3.3% and no minimum balance.

 Roth or Traditional IRA

 IRA’s aren’t traditional savings account, and you can’t get the money out easily, but they are good for saving for college or your first home.
-You can withdraw funds for higher education and a first home without paying the 10% early withdrawal fee.
-These are subject to yearly contribution limits, but for most families $5,500 a year is already a bit steep to invest.
+You can withdraw funds for higher education tuition or a first home (up to $10,000) without paying the 10% early withdrawal fee.
+These are subject to yearly contribution limits, but for most families $6,500 a year is already a bit steep to invest.

 If you go this route, please don’t get an IRA CD.
 You might as well have gotten a plain old CD that you get back in a year.
 The real savings is to put these into mutual funds.
 This is for long term growth and not immediate, so you will have days that the markets do poorly.
-To give you a real example, my Roth IRA earned 6.18% last year and has earned 16.3% over the last three years.
-Your CD and savings accounts can’t touch that.
+While 2022 numbers aren’t something you want to look at, based on market averages you can expect a return of 6-7% on most years invested in well rounded mutual funds.
 If you are hoping to buy your first house in the next 5 years this is a great way to build your nest egg!